 This racquet is one of the best squash racquets for beginners from our list.
 This one is also the cheapest product.
 If you are thinking of starting squashing but confused on spending so much money, then this one is perfect for you to start the journey.
 You will find almost all the features that a player needs.

 The Dunlop is beyond heavy in the squash racquet market.
-The weight is 175gm which is almost 30gm heavier than standard one. for beginner this one is perfect as they love to play power shot than the solid swing.
+The weight is 175gm which is almost 30gm heavier than the standard one. for a beginner, this one is perfect as they love to play power shot than the solid swing.
 But the problem is this heavy racquet will detach you from learning skills of control.
 Its string pattern is 14×20 which will offer the additional control to the player.
-Its graphite alloy composition will provide a good balance in power with a little vibration during playing shot.
+Its graphite alloy composition will provide a good balance of power with a little vibration during playing the shot.

 - generate more power.